maxneuvians/go-copilot-proxy/README.md

 # Go proxy for GitHub Copilot
 The purpose of this application is to act as a proxy server for GitHub Copilot.
 It requires the user to have a valid GitHub copilot subscription.
+This is for research purposes only.